i-am-harveyt/foodDelivery_crawler/README.md

 ## 1.Set up environment
 We recommend to creat an environment for our crawler.
-Creat a environment name `spider`, and assign python version as 3.8 key in the fellowing command in command line:
+Creat a environment name `spider`, and assign python version as 3.8
 ````
 conda create --name spider python=3.8
 ````